 How do I prevent traveller's diarrhea?

-A vaccine is available to help protect against traveller’s diarrhea caused by enterotoxigenic E. Coli (ETEC).
-It also protects against cholera.
+An oral vaccine to help protect against traveller’s diarrhea caused by (ETEC) is available but not routinely recommended unless you are at increased risk of complications from traveller’s diarrhea.
+The vaccine also protects against cholera.
 For more information, see HealthLinkBC File #41k Traveller’s Diarrhea and Cholera Vaccine.

-The current vaccine only protects against 1 type of bacteria that causes traveller’s diarrhea, so following good personal hygiene (cleaning) practices and being careful about what you eat and drink are the best ways to prevent traveller’s diarrhea.
+The current vaccine only protects against 1 type of bacteria that causes traveller’s diarrhea.
+Following good personal hygiene (cleaning) practices and being careful about what you eat and drink are the best ways to prevent traveller’s diarrhea.

 The following tips can help you stay healthy while travelling.

-- Drink bottled water, bottled beverages, or drinks made with treated water.
+- Drink bottled or boiled water, bottled beverages, or drinks made with treated water.
+Check that bottled beverages are sealed

 How do I treat water for drinking?